microsoft/coyote/docs/get-started/using-coyote.md

 ### Strong name signing

-For .NET 4.6.2 and 4.8, you may need to resign your rewritten binaries in order for tests to run properly.
+For .NET Framework, you may need to resign your rewritten binaries in order for tests to run properly.
 This can be done by providing the same strong name key that you provided during the original build.
 This can be done using the `--strong-name-key-file` command line argument (or `-snk` for the abbreviated option name).